How to Make Accounts Payable Paperless

 No matter what industry you’re working in, your accounts payable team has some important regulatory compliance considerations to keep in mind.
 An AP team deals with a large amount of personally identifiable information, which is closely regulated by the European Union’s General Data Privacy Regulation (GDPR) as well as a number of state and local privacy laws.
 There are also many governmental and industry-specific requirements for how payments are recorded and reported, timeframes for making payments, and other complex financial rules.

 Trying to keep track of all of that data in a manual system with multiple human touch points is a recipe for compliance violations, as well as the fines and reputational damage that come along with them.
 An automated, paperless AP system reduces that risk by routing financial documents through a clearly defined and consistent process that ensures all materials are handled correctly every time.
-If compliance issues do arise, an electronic system provides an easily referenced audit trail with greater visibility into potential violations and greater guidance for preventing them in future.
+If compliance issues do arise, an electronic system provides an easily referenced audit trail with greater visibility into potential violations and greater guidance for preventing them in the future.

 Make Your AP Department Paperless with MHC